ash/raku-course/essentials/scalar-variables/identifiers/index.md

 ## Other characters

 Among the ASCII characters, you are allowed to use digits, underscore character `_`, a hyphen `-`, and single quote (that stands for apostrophe) `'`.
 Note that the first character of the identifier must be either a letter or an underscore.
-Both `-` and `'`' must have other non-dash and non-apostrophe characters on each side of them.
+Both `-` and `'`' must be followed by an alphabetic character.
 Here are a few more valid identifiers:

     $___